NearNodeFlash/NearNodeFlash.github.io/docs/guides/external-mgs/readme.md

 ```

 * `addresses` - This is a list of LNet addresses that could be used for this MGT.
 This should match any values that are used in the `externalMgs` field in the `NnfStorageProfiles`.
 * `fsNameStart` - The first fsname to use.
-Subsequent fsnames will be incremented based on this starting fsname (e.g, `aaaaaaaa`, `aaaaaaab`, `aaaaaaac`). fsnames use lowercase letters `'a'`-`'z'`.
+Subsequent fsnames will be incremented based on this starting fsname (e.g, `aaaaaaaa`, `aaaaaaab`, `aaaaaaac`). fsnames use lowercase letters `'a'`-`'z'`. `fsNameStart` should be exactly 8 characters long.
 * `fsNameBlackList` - This is a list of fsnames that should not be given to any NNF Lustre file systems.
 If the MGT is hosting any non-NNF Lustre file systems, their fsnames should be included in this blacklist.
-* `fsNameStartReference` - This is an optional ObjectReference to a `ConfigMap` that holds a starting fsname.
+* `fsNameStartReference` - This is an optional `ObjectReference` to a `ConfigMap` that holds a starting fsname.
 If this field is specified, it takes precedence over the `fsNameStart` field in the spec.
 The `ConfigMap` will be updated to the next available fsname everytime an fsname is assigned to a new Lustre file system.

 ### ConfigMap